 The rules of the Plan state that the proportion of obligatory contributions to be borne by the member and the member's employer shall be determined by agreement between them.
-Such agreement shall require the employer to pay part of such contributions and may provide that the employer shall pay the whole of them.

-Partick Housing Association Limited paid no contributions to the Plan during the accounting period.
-One employee paid contributions at the rate of 6% during the accounting period.
+Partick Housing Association Limited paid no contributions to the Plan during the accounting year.
+One employee paid contributions at the rate of 6% during the accounting year.
 Partick Housing Association Limited continues to offer membership of the Plan to its employees.

 It is not possible in the normal course of events to identify on a reasonable and consistent basis the share of underlying assets and liabilities belonging to individual participating employers.
 The Plan is a multi-employer scheme, where the assets are co-mingled for investment purposes, and benefits are paid out of the Plan's total assets.
-Accordingly, due to the nature of the Plan, the accounting charge for the period under FRS17 represents the employer contribution payable.
+Accordingly, due to the nature of the Plan, the accounting charge for the year under FRS17 represents the employer contribution payable.

 The valuation results at 30 September 2008 were completed in 2009 and have been formalised.
 The valuation of the Plan was performed by a professionally qualified Actuary using the Projected Unit Method.
 The market value of the Plan's assets at the valuation date was £742 million and the Plan's Technical Provisions (i.e. past service liabilities) were £771 million.
-The valuation therefore revealed a shortfall of assets compared with the value of liabilities of £29million, equivalent to a funding level of 96%.
+The valuation therefore revealed a shortfall of assets compared with the value of liabilities of £29 million, equivalent to a funding level of 96%.